Guinness Irish Soda Bread

 - Preheat the oven to 375 °F. Line a baking pan with parchment paper.

-- Combine the flour, sugar, baking soda, and salt in the bowl of an electric mixer.
+- Combine 4 cups (480 grams) of the flour, sugar, baking soda, and salt in the bowl of an electric mixer.
 Beat with the paddle attachment to combine.
 With the mixer running, add the butter, one piece at a time, and mix on low speed until combined.

 - With a fork, lightly beat the Guinness and egg together in a measuring cup.
 With the mixer running on low speed, slowly pour the beer and egg mixture into the flour.
 The dough will be very wet.